HAMK-ICT-Project8/arduino-projects/tcp-socket-plugin/simple-connection/README.md

 7. Notify IP address that is shown, you need to apply it later to blueprint node

 ### Unreal engine
-1. Download the TCP Plugin from the unreal engine marketplace.
+1. Download the TCP-Socket Plugin from the unreal engine marketplace. https://www.unrealengine.com/marketplace/en-US/product/tcp-socket-plugin#
 2. Create a new project and start it.
 3. Open Unreal Engine and enable plugin `Edit/Plugins` and restart Unreal Engine
 4. Create a new asset in the content manager and select blueprint class and search then for tcp (see screenshots).
 5. Add the newly created component to the scene
 6. Then edit its blueprint by double-clicking the component according to the screenshot.
+7. Make sure to replace the IP Address to match the previously noted IP Address from the arduino server.
-7. Run it
+8. Run it
-8. You should then see the html code sent from the arduino-tcp-server printed as a string.
+9. You should then see the html code sent from the arduino-tcp-server printed as a string.

 ## Caveat
 The school network prevents setting up tcp servers, so there is no chance for that to work in the HAMKVisitor or Eduroam networks.